Build first, ask later

 |---|---|

 People are not just sanctioning garden sheds.
-The data includes 1,474 entire apartments and 2,272 swimming pools built without planning permission.
+The data includes 7,850 entire dwellings (apartments and maisonettes) and 2,402 swimming pools built without planning permission.
 This represents substantial, valuable development being processed after the fact.

 The perverse incentive